LiamPack/LiamPack.github.io/markdown/misc.md

 the state of monadic parsers in OCaml, and a [matrix utilities library](https://github.com/LiamPack/chez-matrices) after being fed-up with the state of matrix utilities in OCaml.
-In order to sway the tides of a political power struggle, I ended up co-running the Japanese culture group Kizuna at Swarthmore for a couple of years which was very fun (despite being very white...).
+In order to sway the tides of a political power struggle, I ended up as a co-president of Swarthmore's Japanese culture group, Kizuna, for a couple of years which was very fun.